 \section{Abstract}

 This study reviews research on social emotions in robotics.
-In robotics, emotions are pursued for a long duration, such as recognition, expression, and computational modeling of the basic mechanism behind them.
-Research has been promoted according to well-known psychological findings, such as category and dimension theories.
+In robotics, the study of emotions has been pursued for a long time, including the study of their recognition, expression, and computational modeling of the basic mechanisms which underlie them.
+Research has advanced according to well-known psychological findings, such as category and dimension theories.
 Many studies have been based on these basic theories, addressing only basic emotions.
-However, social emotions, also called higher-level emotions, have been studied in psychology.
-We believe that these higher-level emotions are worth pursuing in robotics for next-generation social-aware robots.
-In this review paper, while summarizing the findings of social emotions in psychology and neuroscience, studies on social emotions in robotics at present are surveyed.
-Thereafter, research directions towards implementation of social emotions in robots are discussed.
+However, social emotions, also referred to as higher-level emotions, have been studied in psychology.
+We believe that these higher-level emotions are worth pursuing in robotics for next-generation, socially aware robots.
+In this review paper, we summarize the findings on social emotions in psychology and neuroscience, along with a survey of the studies on social emotions in robotics that have been conducted to date.
+Thereafter, research directions toward the implementation of social emotions in robots are discussed.